dkrpv/tf-Animal-Guess/README.md

 I shall most likely feed tensorflow the color codes and the position of colors compared to each other, and see how will it work.
 For color recognition I will use Pillow (Python Imaging Library) Update 19:57: It appears that most animal databases are online.
+  Update 20:03 - Im making the database with like a 1000 pictures myself.